jigx-com/jigx-docs/docs/Building Apps with Jigx/Additional functionality/Deep links.md

 ### Link to an external app from a jig

 Add a deep link in a jig that directs you to a different mobile application, even to a specific location within that application.
 This link allows you to navigate seamlessly from one app directly to a particular page or piece of content in another app, without having to navigate through the app's homepage or menu.
-For example, tapping on an address link in a contacts jig could directly open Google Maps showing the location.&#x20;
+For example, tapping on an address link in a contacts jig could directly open Google Maps showing the location.

 **Considerations**